 When your injuries aren’t that severe requiring you to take time off work for less than 104 days, you may qualify for temporary disability benefits.
 These benefits are generally easier to get than permanent benefits.
 However, you will need to meet some requirements first.
 A Los Angeles Disability Benefits Attorney can tell you if your circumstances qualify for temporary disability and help you file a successful claim.
 Temporary disability benefits only last for 52 weeks in California and they cover about 60% of your wages.

 In order to receive workers’ compensation benefits on a permanent basis, you don’t have to be unable to work.
 Some injuries can limit the worker’s ability to perform certain tasks so he or she can still collect some workers’ comp benefits related to the permanent disability.
 Workers who already recovered from work-related injuries will not qualify for these benefits.
 Remember that in order to prove your disability, you will have to submit your medical records.
 So it is important you inform your doctor of any symptoms or experiences that may require prolonged treatment.

 We understand disability benefits are the only chances you and your family may have to survive during your recovery.
-Disability is more common than what you may think so it is okay and perfectly legal to take advantage of this opportunity and apply for long-term disability benefits.
-Don’t let one more day go by without without bringing changes to your current situation.
-Call us today and schedule a private consultation with one of our Disability Benefits Attorney in los Angeles.
+Disability is more common than you may think so it is okay and perfectly legal to take advantage of this opportunity and apply for long-term disability benefits.
+Don’t let one more day go by without bringing changes to your current situation. call us today and schedule a private consultation with one of our Disability Benefits Attorney in Los Angeles.